-As discussed in chapter 1, the child always is educatively situated, and therefore the origin of affective disturbances usually is evident in the child's educating.
-Consequently, the affectively disturbed child is primarily a task for orthopedagogics (see chapter 1) which is directed at eliminating the disharmonious educating.
+As discussed in chapter 1, the child is always educatively situated and, thus, the origin of affective disturbances usually is evident in the child's educating.
+Hence, the affectively disturbed child is primarily a task for orthopedagogics (see chapter 1), which is directed at eliminating the disharmonious educating.
 From this, a two-fold task is indicated with respect to assisting the affectively disturbed child.
-First, the disharmonious educating has to be corrected by means of parental guidance (see below) and, second, the child's affective lability has to be neutralized with the aid of pedotherapy.
-Since the child (including the affectively disturbed child) always is educatively situated, the helping situation also essentially is an educative one and, thus, pedotherapy is authentic pedagogic therapy.
-In this connection, Olivier (19, iii) says: "Pedagogic therapy is pedagogics and rests on the same principles and makes use of the same means.
-The pedagogic-therapeutic situation, through and through, also is an educative situation within which all of the pedagogic structures become actualized".
-Also, Dumont [in Dutch] (5, 54) says: "Therapy is not something that is actualized somewhere outside of educating ... apart from the life situation ...
-In the therapeutic event, there is nothing analogous that cannot be found in educating ... each (helping) situation for emotionally disturbed children must be structured and planned from the same fundamental (pedagogic) thought".
-In light of the above, we can link up with Van Niekerk (34, 139) who describes pedotherapy as: "Planned special giving assistance to the child in a problematic educative situation with the aim of correcting it and of accelerating his learning and/or becoming adult".
-This assistance is an attempt to help the child view his problematic situation in another light and "to attach a different meaning to it" (34, 140).
-Essentially, pedotherapy involves a child who needs to be supported to a "re-lived experiencing as a re-defining" (21, 140) of his situation.
-Through pedotherapy, the child has to give new meaning to his situation and thus eliminate the affective disturbance.
+First, the disharmonious educating must be corrected by means of parental guidance (see below) and, second, the child's affective lability must be neutralized with the aid of pedotherapy.
+Since the child (including the affectively disturbed child) is always educatively situated, the helping situation is also essentially an educative one and, thus, pedotherapy is authentic pedagogic therapy.
+In this connection, Olivier (19, iii) says, "Pedagogic therapy is pedagogics and rests on the same principles (or categories) and makes use of the same means.
+The pedagogictherapeutic situation, through and through, also is an educative situation within which all the pedagogical structures become actualized".
+Also, Dumont [in Dutch] (5, 54) says, "Therapy is not something that is actualized somewhere outside educating ... apart from the life situation ...
+In the therapeutic event, there is something analogous to be found in educating ... each (helping) situation for emotionally disturbed children must be structured and planned from the same fundamental (pedagogical) thought".
+Thus, from the above, we can link up with Van Niekerk (34, 139), who describes pedotherapy as, "Planned special giving assistance to the child in a problematic educative situation with the aim of correcting it, and of accelerating his learning and/or becoming adult".
+This assistance is an attempt to help the child view his/her problematic situation in another light and "to attach a different meaning to it" (34, 140).
+Essentially, pedotherapy involves a child who must be supported to a "re-lived experiencing, as a re-defining" (21, 140) of his/her situation.
+Through pedotherapy, the child must give new meaning to his/her situation and, thus, eliminate the affective disturbance.

-Since pedotherapy is a pedagogic matter, the following are reflections on some pedagogic foundations that serve as guidelines for planning a pedotherapeutic practice.
+Since pedotherapy is a pedagogical matter, the following are reflections on some pedagogical foundations which serve as guidelines for planning a pedotherapeutic practice.

-2. PEDAGOGIC FOUNDATIONS FOR PLANNING A PEDOTHERAPEUTIC PRACTICE FOR THE AFFECTIVELY DISTURBED CHILD
+2. PEDAGOGICAL FOUNDATIONS FOR PLANNING A PEDOTHERAPEUTIC PRACTICE FOR THE AFFECTIVELY DISTURBED CHILD

-2.1 The fundamental pedagogic foundation of pedotherapy
+2.1 The fundamental pedagogical foundation of pedotherapy

-2.1.1 The pedagogic relationship
+2.1.1 The pedagogical relationship

-Because the pedotherapeutic situation is a particular pedagogic one, the same principles hold good for both.
-Since inadequately actualized fundamental pedagogic structures gives rise to the affective disturbance, this implies that their adequate actualization is the first fundamental precondition for the pedotherapeutic situation.
-This can materialize only when pedagogic association is able to proceed, through a conspicuous and surprising attraction (between pedotherapist and child) to a pedagogic encounter within which there is a continual willingness by the therapist, as particular provider of support, to be present so he can be accessible in order to respond to the call of distress from the support seeking child (15, 21).
+Because the pedotherapeutic situation is a pedagogical one, the same principles (i.e., categories, criteria, structures) hold good for both.
+Since inadequately actualized fundamental pedagogical structures gives rise to affective disturbance, this implies that their adequate actualization is the first fundamental precondition for the pedotherapeutic situation.
+This can occur only when pedagogical association can proceed, through a conspicuous and surprising attraction (between pedotherapist and child) to a pedagogical encounter, within which there is a continual willingness by the therapist, as provider of support, to be present so he/she can be accessible to respond to the call of distress from the support seeking child (15, 21).
 According to Landman (11, 46), therapeutic action can be typified as educatively accountable only when characterized by:

-- the establishment of the authentic pedagogic relationship of understanding, trust and authority; - the flourishing of pedagogic association into pedagogic encounter and the optimal use of (fruitful) educative moments which become discernible in the encounter; - the realization of the pedagogic aim; i.e., guiding the child pedotherapeutically back on the road to becoming an adult followed by a pedagogic guiding forward to adulthood; and - the observance of the fundamental pedagogic principles.
+- the establishment of the authentic pedagogical relationship of understanding, trust, and authority; - the flourishing of pedagogical association n into pedagogical the realization of the pedagogical aim; i.e., guiding the child pedotherapeutically back on the road to becoming an adult followed by a pedagogical guiding forward to adulthood; and the observance of the fundamental pedagogical principles.